What is Myopia?

 Starting off, there are some changes that are easy to implement and help prevent the progression of nearsightedness.

 - Limit time on near tasks (ex. tablets, computer, and other digital devices).
-From children under 6 years of age, we advise an hour or less of personal screen time.
+From children under 6 years of age, we advise an hour or less of personal screen time (we realize that can be easier said than done!).

 - If you are looking at objects up close (books or smartphones), hold them at least arm’s length